Are Boston’s Easy To Potty Train? How To Do It In 5 Steps (2023)

 When you bring home a Boston Terrier, there are a few things to note:

-• According to American Humane, it’s not instinctive for dogs to go outside to relieve themselves.
+• According to American HumaneOpens in a new tab., it’s not instinctive for dogs to go outside to relieve themselves.
 Other than the area they sleep, dogs view anywhere else as fair game!

 • Any new dog to your home will also be thrown off by the new routine.
 Even if they were previously potty trained, being in a new environment with a new location to go potty is a new challenge.
 Be patient and kind with them as they learn your routine.